pickyourtrail_logo

 Silk, chiffon, cotton, brocade, velvet, sequins, lace, and embroidered textiles are commonly found.

-Q2: Can you get clothes tailored at the Textile Souk Dubai?
+Q2: Can clothes be tailored at the Textile Souk Dubai?

 Yes, many fabric vendors work with tailors who will stitch outfits using the fabrics you choose.